-More and more people understand that milk has a special task.
+More and more people understand that milk has a particular task.
 It helps infants to gain weight as quickly as possible.

-This fact is rather suboptimal.
+This fact is somewhat suboptimal.
 In the end, more people try to lose weight than to gain it.

 For this reason, more and more people are turning to almond milk as a healthy alternative.
-However, store-bought almond milk does not always deliver what it promises.
+However, store-bought almond milk does not consistently deliver what it promises.

 That’s why it’s best to make almond milk at home.
-In this article, you will learn step by step how easy it is to make homemade almond milk.
+In this article, you will learn how easy it is to make homemade almond milk.

 What Is Homemade Almond Milk?